Golan Heights: let’s leave the controversy and see the real beauty of Israel’s wine country

 After the bumpy ride, we arrived a vineyard thinking assuming lunch is set.
 The mighty Chef Nir Margalith of Puzzle Israel surprised us by saying that we will have to make our own lunch.
 I love to cook with all my heart but all I wanted to do at that moment was to eat!

 As a world citizen who wants to be part of the experience, I took the plunge.
-Chef Nir assigned us to chop a lot of veggies while the rest of his crew was already searing and grilling meat that I secretly tasted while everyone were busy chopping.
+Chef Nir assigned us to chop a lot of veggies while the rest of his crew was already searing and grilling meat that I secretly tasted while everyone was busy chopping.
 There were strong winds in between I didn’t know if the vegetables we were chopping were clean but feck it – Chef Nir makes it easy.
 We didn’t have to do much.
 He did everything!

 I got really confused when food was served.
 Different dishes were flying left and right and they didn’t look familiar.
 “Where the hell are the vegetables I cut?!” was the only thing I can think of.
 The dishes were so gorgeous there is no way that I did that.

 “Wine conveys a feeling of its source from within.
 The region in which the grapes are grown is embedded in the taste, aroma and color of the wine.
 Wine, therefore, has the power to embody the culture, language, scents and people of its region.” – Victor Schoenfeld

 As if we didn’t have enough wine in our system (we were drinking since noon that day), The Golan Heights Winery invited us for another treat – wine tasting in their very own factory.
 In here, we got a chance to have a private tasting with the cool winery peeps that gave us nothing but the best experience.